jason-henriksen/fsl-mobx/README.md

 ## Full Stack Labs: MobX Demonstration
 This repro holds example code for a meetup with [Reacto: The Sacramento React Meetup Group](https://www.meetup.com/Sacramento-ReactJS-Meetup/events/243936126/)

-This class is Kindly hosted by [Full Stack Labs](https://www.fullstacklabs.co/)
+This class is hosted by [Full Stack Labs](https://www.fullstacklabs.co/)

 ## Introduction